Hotmoka/hotmoka/tutorial/Takamaka.md

 > Compared the Solidity, where contracts and accounts are just untyped *addresses*,
 > objects (and hence accounts) are strongly-typed in Takamaka.
 > This means that they are tagged with their run-time type, in a boxed representation,
-> so that it is possible to check that they are used correctly, i.e., in accordance
+> so that it is possible to check that they are used correctly, ie., in accordance
 > with the declared type of variables.

 These triples that we see in the `response.txt` file